cesarlopezfab/mars-rover/README.md

 - [ ] Random events on planets (eclipses, solar flares...)
 - [ ] Thrusters
 - [ ] Movement on liquid
+- [ ] Rover should only be able to check for obstacles if it has detection module

 Technical issues: